intel/neural-speed/pytorch_lowerprecision.md

 ### **Shall we expose the storage data type for all sub-bytes?**

-No, only limited sub-bytes e.g., INT4, FP4.
+Limited sub-bytes e.g., INT4, FP4.

 ### **Shall we expose the group size in the storage data type?**